witold-nowogorski/witold-nowogorski/README.md

 ### About Me

 I am a software engineer focused on building and optimizing production-grade AI systems.
 My background spans the full development lifecycle - from designing core algorithmic data pipelines and multi-agent orchestrations to rigorous system evaluation.
+Currently, my primary engagement is a B2B contract via [emagine](https://emagine.org), where I deliver enterprise solutions for a Tier 1 financial institution.

 My expertise includes:
 - Agentic AI workflows